-The U.S. Food and Drug Administration (FDA) approved gemtuzumab ozogamicin (GO) for two indications: adults with newly diagnosed CD33-positive acute myeloid leukemia (AML) and children ≥2 years old with relapsed or refractory CD33-positive AML.
+The U.S. Food and Drug Administration (FDA) approved gemtuzumab ozogamicin (GO) for two patient populations: adults with newly diagnosed CD33-positive acute myeloid leukemia (AML) and children ≥2 years old with relapsed or refractory CD33-positive AML.

-GO initially received accelerated approval in 2000 as a stand-alone treatment for older patients with relapsed CD33-positive AML, but was voluntarily withdrawn from the market after subsequent confirmatory trials failed to verify clinical benefit and demonstrated safety concerns, including a high number of early deaths.
+GO originally received accelerated approval in May 2000 as monotherapy for older patients with relapsed CD33-positive AML.
+In June 2010, the drug was voluntarily withdrawn from the market after subsequent confirmatory trials failed to verify clinical benefit and demonstrated safety concerns, including early deaths.